 If you have trouble kneeling, placing a pillow between your thighs and calves will help.

-If you hold the pose more than five minutes, deeper benefits occur (but be sure never to strain—always go with your comfort).
+If you hold the pose longer than five minutes, deeper benefits occur (but be sure never to strain—always go with your comfort).
 This asana has a regulatory effect on the endocrine system.
-It gets more blood to the head and to the pituitary gland—the master gland that regulates hormonal balance.
-This makes the Child's Pose an extremely relaxing asana.
+It sends more blood to the head and to the pituitary gland—the master gland that regulates hormonal balance.
+This makes Child's Pose an extremely relaxing asana.
 (Related read: Learn about yoga asanas for digestion and yoga poses to ease occasional bloating.)

-- Try to go to bed early— between 6:00 p.m. and 10:00 p.m.
-This period is ruled by the Kapha dosha, which is associated with calm and restfulness.
+- Try to go to bed early—ideally between 6:00 p.m. and 10:00 p.m.
+This period is ruled by Kapha dosha, the Ayurvedic mind-body energy that is associated with calm and restfulness.

-- Poppy seeds have a pleasant sedative effect— add them to your diet.
+- Poppy seeds have a pleasant sedative effect—consider adding some to your evening diet.